Kh-Siam/ATMEGA32-Drivers/README.md

 # ATMEGA32 Drivers
 These are drivers that I have implemented.
-This repo include most of the drivers for the atmega32 but not all.
+This repo includes most of the drivers for the atmega32 but not all.
 You'll find the TIMER1 driver missing, but timer1 was used in the implementation of the servo motor driver in the HAL folder.

 I am also using the following libraries:
 - avr/io.h